-The 634-acre (256-hectare) Abraham Lake Nature Reserve in Halifax County is owned by the Nature Conservancy of Canada (NCC) and is a provincially designated nature reserve under the Special Places Protection Act.
+The 634-acre (256-hectare) Abraham Lake Nature Reserve in Halifax County, owned by the Nature Conservancy of Canada (NCC), is a provincially designated nature reserve under the Special Places Protection Act.

-The site, 25 kilometres east of Upper Musquodoboit, is managed jointly by NCC and the Department of Environment, Protected Areas and Wetlands Branch.
+Located 25 kilometres east of Upper Musquodoboit, the site is managed jointly by NCC and the Department of Environment, Protected Areas and Wetlands Branch.

 The natural significance of the old-growth forest at Abraham Lake has been recognized for more than 40 years.
 It was also identified by the International Biological Program — Conservation of Terrestrial Biological Communities Committee in the early 1970s.

-The site was held by Scott Worldwide Inc. from 1971 until the land was donated to the Nature Conservancy of Canada for protection in 1995.
+The site was held by Scott Worldwide Inc. from 1971 until the land was donated to NCC for protection in 1995.

-The Nature Conservancy of Canada's Nature Reserve at Abraham Lake features an outstanding example of old-growth red spruce forest, a forest type that is now extremely rare in Nova Scotia.
+NCC's Abraham Lake Nature Reserve features an outstanding example of old-growth red spruce forest, a forest type that is now extremely rare in Nova Scotia.

-Individual trees in the reserve exceed 200 years in age and 30 meters in height.
+Individual trees in the reserve are more than 200 years old and 30 metres tall.

 The forest stands are located in an area of rolling hills.
 Other tree species that have had a historical connection here include sugar maple and American beech.

 Research and stewardship

-Staff from NCC and the provincial Departments of Environment and Natural Resources, along with volunteer experts, conducted a bioblitz here, in what is known as one of the oldest red spruce forests in Nova Scotia.
-The research effort focused on documenting and characterizing the diversity of species and ecosystems found in this old-growth forest.
+Staff from NCC and the provincial Departments of Environment and Natural Resources, along with volunteer experts, conducted a bioblitz in what is known as one of the oldest red spruce forests in Nova Scotia.
+The research focused on documenting and describing the variety of species and ecosystems found in this old-growth forest.

 Experts searched out and identified plants, mosses, lichens and birds, while staff from the Department of Natural Resources worked to characterize the various forest types found in the reserve.